h15200/notes/kafka_and_confluent.md

 ### Planes

-- In cloud services and paas (platform as a service) there are 2 major components
+- In cloud services and PaaS (platform as a service) there are 2 major components

 1. control plane (customer control plane)

 - handles provision flows, api config, creating clusters
-- is a way to communicate with the mothership vpc (see below)
+- is a way to communicate with the mother ship vpc (see below)

 2. data plane